yikhuen/adpo/results/phase2_report.md

 - **Objective:** Demonstrate that the adaptive β controller stabilises training while preserving (or improving) win rate relative to fixed and annealed β baselines.
 - **Scope:** Single-seed Phase 2 run using only the OpenAI judge pathway (`configs/eval/judge_openai_only.yaml`).
 All comparisons are Adaptive vs. Fixed β and Adaptive vs. Base, plus an Adaptive vs. Annealed check.

+## Optional Pre-check: Judge-side Entropy vs. Flip Rate

+Before committing to entropy-aware adaptive β on a new RLHF slice, we now run a *cheap* diagnostic with the OpenAI API (or any API judge that exposes `logprobs`):

+1. **Sample** ~60–90 preference pairs (stratified by prompt type / length).
+2. **Approximate entropy** with `scripts/fliprate_check.py` (uses `logprobs=True`, `top_logprobs=20`, renormalises, and averages per-token entropy or NLL).
+3. **Bucket** into low / medium / high entropy.
+4. **Re-judge** each pair `K=3` times to estimate flip rates.

+If high-entropy buckets do *not* exhibit dramatically higher flip rates, we treat the dataset as mostly epistemic and proceed with adaptive β.
+Otherwise, we either filter the noisy slice or revert to a conservative fixed/annealed β schedule.

 ## Experimental Setup
 - **Base model:** `Qwen/Qwen2.5-7B-Instruct` loaded in 4-bit (QLoRA) with context length 4096.
 - **Data:** UltraFeedback preference pairs (`sample_frac: 0.005`) with standard system prompt formatting from `scripts/prepare_dev_set.py`.